 In a recent study, 24.6% of adults in the United States reported binge drinking in the last month and 7% of adults reported having an alcohol use disorder (defined as alcohol abuse or dependence which causes harm).
 Men with an alcohol use disorder represent 9.4% of the population while women represent 4.7%.

-Nearly 88,000 people die from alcohol-related deaths annually, making it the third leading cause of preventable death in the United States and a very deadly drug of abuse.
+Nearly 88,000 people die from alcohol-related deaths annually, making it the third leading cause of preventable death in the United States & a very deadly drug of abuse.

 Prolonged drinking has many negative effects on the body including liver damage, damage to a fetus, heart disease, cancer of the mouth, throat and liver.
 Wernicke-Korsakoff syndrome is a cluster of neurological symptoms typically seen in long-term, heavy drinkers whose symptoms include loss of memory, disorientation, and confusion.
 This, and many other problems associated with alcoholism can be traced back to vitamin deficiencies, common in those addicted to alcohol.